mircealungu/mircea/thoughtstream.md

 sep 27

-homo sapiens. homo faber. homo ludens. you can't have one without the other.
+homo sapiens. homo faber. homo ludens. you can't have one without the other. or you can, but it's not fun. or stupid.

 sept 20